Grant734/ars-legendi/README.md

 **A classical reading framework for Latin**

 Ars Legendi is a mastery-based reading and learning platform for Latin.
 The first module teaches students to read Caesar's *De Bello Gallico* Book 1 by combining vocabulary training, grammar support anchored to real passages, and adaptive progress tracking.
+The second module continues this with selected letters of Pliny the Younger.